benjamin-white/glossary/README.md

     method parameter=default # Sets default value for argument if none supplied.

-    method value_one, *value_two # The splat allows zero or more arguments to be supplied, it will arrive inside the function as an array.
+    method value_one, *value_two # The splat allows zero or more arguments to be supplied.
+                                   It will arrive inside the function as an array.